preload

 Whether you’re learning a new scale, practicing patterns, hashing out a lick, moving around the circle of fifths, or memorizing a Charlie Parker solo, the way to approach musical material is in increments.

 Think of how you eat your food.
-You’d never stick an entire steak in your mouth and try to swallow it whole (would you?).
-No, you cut off manageable, bite-size pieces which you take your time to chew on.
+You’d never stick an entire steak in your mouth and try to swallow it whole.
+(You wouldn’t, would you?)
+No, you cut off manageable, bite-size pieces which you take your time to chew.
 The same idea applies to working on music: bite-size is best.

 Pick groups of notes and repeat them till they lay well under your fingers.
 In particular, isolate problem areas and focus on them, oiling them with repetition until they’re working smoothly.
 Work out which alternate fingerings work best in a given situation.
 If you’re playing in the key of F#, for example, you may find yourself using the bis, one-four, and side fingerings for A# almost consecutively as the context for your approach to the note A# changes.